leahvelleman/sabelotodo/README.md

 Run `npm run start` to build the react app and start the Flask server (in development mode).

 In a web browser, load the URL `http://127.0.0.1:3000/`.
 A page with a default React app appears.

+### Tests
+Run python tests by `running python -m pytest sabelotodo/` Run JavaScript tests using `npm test`.
+(These tests will run continuously as you change the code.)

 ## Available Scripts